Hi, I’m Chetan Narang, and here’s a narrative of my story so far…

 As I opened myself from my erstwhile staunch-atheist standpoint, I could see that the secret to the question of God was also to Understand, and not simply believe.

-As I observed myself, I could see how much we are all more same than different.
-Having seen the depths within myself, I could now clearly see the fog in someone else’s words too.
-I could see where they are stuck.
-I could see the work they need to do to upgrade.
+Now, as I observe myself, I can see how much we are all more same than different.
+As I see and unfold the depths within myself, I can clearly see the fog in someone else’s words too.
+I can see where they are stuck.
+I can see the work they need to do to upgrade, to fix their mental & spiritual health.
+And not quite surprisingly, I can see where we humans are collectively stuck in our current state of interacting with each other and with Life.
 This phase of my life is most suitably quoted as below:

 “When I understand myself, I understand you.
 And out of that understanding, comes Love.”Jiddu Krishnamurti

 All of my work now, is the spreading and sharing of this Love that I am so grateful to have encountered.
-How this is manifesting right now is majorly in the form of my podcast, The Unlearning Playground, where I share my understanding and philosophy in the form of easy-to-digest short discourse-style episodes ranging from 10-25 minutes in length mostly.
+How this is manifesting right now is in the form of The Unlearning Playground, and the different avenues where I share content can be found on my homepage.

 I also take up clients and/or students for one-on-one sessions.
 This is mostly centred around counselling and life coaching, but not restricted to it, of course.
 Any one who is ready to up their game, to see things the way they are, to really grasp answers to evasive questions that we dare not ask ourselves or others, is always welcome – much more than they realise really.